 There are six basic types:

 Loamy mixtures are what most gardeners seek to achieve.
-This type is dark, crumbly, and it may support most types of plants.
+This type is dark, crumbly, full of microbial life, and it supports most types of plants.

 It is not normally waterlogged in the winter, or dried out and hard in the summer.
 It is usually easy to dig and work.